rgaringoy/spring-security-jwt-asymmetric-encryption/README.md

 # Spring Security + JWT + Asymmetric Encryption

-This repository is a walkthrough on how to use Spring security with oauth2 (asymmetric encryption) approach.
+This repository is a walkthrough on how to use Spring security with jwt (asymmetric encryption) approach.

 ## Getting Started